Funded by

 Results

-The project outcomes will be valuable tools and resources as they aspire to offer tools for youth workers/trainers to develop alternative ways of learning for young people and young entrepreneurs.
+The project outcomes are valuable tools and resources as they aspire to offer tools for youth workers/trainers to develop alternative ways of learning for young people and young entrepreneurs.

 • Training Package for Sustainability in Social Enterprises